 Online reviews and app ratings are public-facing indicators of user satisfaction and mobile app experience.
 They are typically visible in app stores (such as the Apple App Store or Google Play Store) and can significantly influence the app's reputation and download rates.

-🚨Remember: With fewer stars, the app downloads decrease dramatically, with as much as 50% of users sidestepping 3-star apps and nearly 85% avoiding those with a 2-star rating.
+🚨Remember: With fewer stars, the app downloads decrease dramatically—up to 50% of users sidestep 3-star apps, and nearly 85% avoid those with a 2-star rating.

 Session tracking

 Session tracking monitors and analyzes the interactions users have with your app during a single session.
-You can get detailed insights into user behavior, helping you understand how users navigate the app, which features they engage with, and where they encounter difficulties.
+It provides detailed insights into user behavior, helping you understand how users navigate the app, which features they engage with, and where they encounter difficulties.

-Session recording takes session tracking a step further by capturing video replays of actual user interactions within the app.
+Session recording Session recording takes session tracking a step further by capturing videos of actual user interactions within the app.
 It allows you to see exactly how users navigate the app in real time, providing a visual understanding of user behavior.

 By reviewing session recordings, you can identify specific user actions, observe how they interact with different elements, and pinpoint issues that may not be apparent through data alone.